gritzko/swarm/swarm-syncable/README.md

 This package contains Swarm replicated data types (RDTs) defined over a partially ordered log of operations (POLO, also hyperlog).
+Practically, this is Swarm client core (see test/ for APi use examples).

+- [x]   OpStream - a stream of operations, our most fundamental abstraction
+- [x]   Syncable (+RDT) - the abstract base class for all syncables
+- [ ]   Host - a container for Syncables, handles all the server/peer sync
+- Basic syncable types
+    - [ ]   LWWObject - a last-write-wins JSON object, field names up to 10 chars
+    - [ ]   Properties - a restrictive LWW {string:string} map (no newlines)
+    - [ ]   Counter - an integer that is modified by increments/decrements
+    - [ ]   Set - a set of JSON objects (JSON deep equality based)
+    - [ ]   Map - {string:JSON} map, arbitrary keys

 In Swarm, everything is an OpStream:

 * a database is a partially ordered stream of ops (p.o. log, hyperlog)